yykids/RDS-FOR-SQLSERVER/en/backup-restore.md

 ### Point-in-Time Restoration during Backup Retention Period

 If auto backup is enabled for a database instance, it is available to restore data to a time point during retention period.
 To enable a point-in-time restoration, log backup is required.
 RDS for SQL Server executes auto log backups at every 5 minutes, and stores them at a backup storage.
+If the auto backup is enabled, it detects the database created by user every 5 minutes and backs up the entire database separately.
+Therefore, when user tries to roll back to the time the DB was just created, it won't be restored properly.
+Provided that the DB instance is stable with no extra tasks performed, user should select a time at least 5 minutes after its creation.